This API is a HTTP-based REST API with predictable resource URIs. The API accepts and returns data encoded in YAML or JSON.

 , the operation succeeds only if

-the object exists with the same etag.
+the object exists with the given etag.

 NOTE: It is not possible to update objects in strongbox through this endpoint.